 To cut a long story short

 Due to their shared DNA, identical twin fingerprints are about 95% similar; in fact, they share pretty much the same ridge patterns.
 The small 5% difference is due to unpredictable and uncontrollable environmental factors.
 These affect the finer details of a fingerprint, the so-called minutiae.
-No matter how negligent each of them in isolation, in context they are what makes each fingerprint unique.
+No matter how negligent each of them is in isolation, in context, they are what makes each fingerprint unique.
 Even those of identical twins.